judyandiealvarez/SiNS/docs/architecture.md

-# Architecture Documentation
+# SiNS Architecture Documentation

-This document provides a detailed overview of the DNS Server architecture, including system design, components, data flow, and technical decisions.
+This document provides a detailed overview of the SiNS (Simple Name Server) architecture, including system design, components, data flow, and technical decisions.

 ## Table of Contents